rndexe/nowtransmitting/src/exhibits/mapping-cholera.md

       Reporting.
     authorname: Sonia Shah
     authorimage: /static/img/K_EXHIBIT_SEC_VIS_1.jpg
-  - authorname: Dan McCreary
+  - authorname: Dan McCarey
-    authorbio: Dan McCreary is an information designer in Washington.
+    authorbio: Dan McCarey is an information designer in Washington.
 He is an alumnus of the Pulitzer Center, and has designed and built the Mapping Cholera website.
     authorimage: /static/img/k_exhibit_sec_vis_2.jpg